BrickSchema/brick-website/webpages/resources.md

    - [Brick.ttl][27]: Brick classes and tagsets

 - **Latest Build**:
    - [Brick.ttl][28]: The most recent build of Brick as of 2am UTC every day.
 Contains the latest changes, but also the latest bugs.
-Helpful for development
+Helpful for development; for stability, use the stable version linked above.

 - **Old Version (1.0.3) -- Not supported**:
    - [Brick.ttl][1]: Brick classes and tagsets